akka/akka-projection/docs/src/main/paradox/running.md

 The Sharded Daemon Process can be used to distribute `n` instances of a given Projection across the cluster.
 Therefore, it's important that each Projection instance consumes a subset of the stream of envelopes.

 How the subset is created depends on the kind of source we consume.
 If it's an Alpakka Kafka source, this is done by Kafka consumer groups.
-When consuming from Akka Persistence Journal, the events must be sliced by tagging them as demonstrated in the example below.
+When consuming from Akka Persistence Journal, the events must be partitioned by tagging them as demonstrated in the example below, or by the built-in slices in @ref:[Projections R2DBC](r2dbc.md#slices).

 ### Tagging Events in EventSourcedBehavior